Lab 01: Dealing with Spatial Data in Python

 Conditional selection#

-DataFrame to show only people who bought apples less than 2?
+dataFrame to show only people who bought apples less than 2?

 To do that, we take a column from the DataFrame and apply a Boolean condition to it.
 Here’s an example of a Boolean condition: